sanikamnjoshi/design-donts/README.md

-# design-donts
+# The Don'ts of Design
-The don'ts of design, trained on input from the Crappy Design subreddit.
+An archive of bad design put together using some CV, some NLP, a lot of (wo)man hours and r/CrappyDesign